jesskelsall/astarus/gods/deities/kirrel.md

 ## Teachings

 > All that we are and can be comes from the ground.
-Kirrel’s gifts allow us to prosper.
+Kirrel's gifts allow us to prosper.

-Kirrel reminds people that nature’s bounty allows society to thrive, and so it must be listened to, nurtured and preserved.
+Kirrel reminds people that nature's bounty allows society to thrive, and so it must be listened to, nurtured and preserved.
 Like the forest and the sea, its followers are generous and kind, offering hospitality to any in need.

 ## Imagery